How Much Does Property Management Cost?

 Inspection Fees

 Inspections can be scheduled at regular intervals or requested on an as-needed basis.
-Knowing whether these services are included in your monthly fee or billed separately will help you better understand your total property management cost.
+Knowing whether these services are included in your monthly fee or billed separately will help you better manage your total property management cost.

 Eviction Fees

-Although most professional property managers screen tenants thoroughly to reduce the risk of eviction, the unfortunate reality is that evictions can still happen.
-In case an eviction is necessary, some companies charge a fee to handle the process.
-This may include filing paperwork, attending court hearings, and coordinating with legal counsel.
+Although most professional property managers thoroughly screen tenants to reduce the risk of eviction, the unfortunate reality is that evictions can still occur.
+In case an eviction is necessary, some property managers charge a management fee to manage the process.

 Additional Administrative Fees